jasny/persist-core/README.md

 ## Custom query builder

 It's possible to create a custom query builder from scratch.
-You class needs to implement the `QueryBuilderInterface`
+You class needs to implement the `QueryBuilding`.

 ```php
 $reader = (new MongoReader)->withQueryBuilder(new MyQueryBuilder());